tutumcloud/wordpress-stackable/README.md

     ADD themes/ /app/wp-content/themes/
     ADD plugins/ /app/wp-content/plugins/
     ADD uploads/ /app/wp-content/uploads/
-    RUN chown www-data:www-data /app/wp-content -R

-Usage (using fig)
+Usage (using docker-compose)
 -----------------

-To launch wordpress using `fig`, simply execute the following command:
+To launch wordpress using `docker-compose`, simply execute the following command:

-    fig up -d
+    docker-compose up -d

 The first time that you run this command, a new MySQL container will be created, which will then be linked to the Wordpress container automatically.
 You can start using Wordpress from your browser at `http://localhost/`

-Configuration (using fig)
+Configuration (using docker-compose)
 -------------------------

-Edit `fig.yml` to customize the wordpress service before running `fig up`:
+Edit `docker-compose.yml` to customize the wordpress service before running `docker-compose up`:

-The default `fig.yml` shows as follow:
+The default `docker-compose.yml` shows as follow:

     wordpress:
       build: .